V-Sekai-fire/aria-character-core/decisions/092-ast-to-gltf-khr-interactivity-translation.md

 # ADR-092: AST-to-glTF KHR_interactivity Node Translation System

-**Status:** Cancelled
+**Status:** Obsolete - KHR System Deleted
 **Date:** 2025-06-18
-**Cancelled Date:** 2025-06-18
+**Deletion Date:** 2025-06-18
 **Priority:** ~~High~~ N/A

-## Cancellation Reason
+## Obsolescence Reason

-This ADR has been cancelled as the AST-to-KHR translation approach was determined to be overly complex for the current project needs.
-The existing direct KHR node composition approach provides sufficient functionality for the aria_character_core project without the additional complexity of AST translation.
-Focus has shifted to improving the direct node library implementation and planner integration instead.
+This ADR is now obsolete as the entire KHR_interactivity system has been deleted from the project.
+The KHR node library, domain implementation, tests, and all related infrastructure have been removed.
+This ADR is preserved for historical reference only.

 ## Context